Vincent Graves Greene Philatelic Research Foundation: Publications

 The Foundation is an active publisher of works relating to Canadian philately.

 Expertisation

 The Foundation provides an expertisation service for philatelic items from British North America and since 1976 has issued over 18500 expert opinions.
 The Foundation is a member of the Association of International Philatelic Experts (AIEP).

 Library

 The Foundation library is named The Harry Sutherland Philatelic Library.
+Natalie Mitchell was appointed the library's manager, effective November 1, 2023.